Elon Musk expects Neuralink's brain chip to begin human trials in 6 months | Technology

 Speaking to a crowd of select invitees in a presentation at Neuralink headquarters that lasted nearly three hours, Musk emphasized the speed at which the company is developing its device.
 "The progress at first, particularly as it applies to humans, will seem perhaps agonizingly slow, but we are doing all of the things to bring it to scale in parallel," he added.
 "So, in theory, progress should be exponential."

-The FDA did not immediately reply to a Reuters' request for comment.
+The FDA said it cannot comment on the status or the existence of any potential product applications.
 The first two human applications targeted by the Neuralink device will be in restoring vision and enabling movement of muscles in people who cannot do so, Musk said.
 "Even if someone has never had vision, ever, like they were born blind, we believe we can still restore vision," he said.

 The event was originally planned for Oct.
 31 but Musk postponed it just days before without giving a reason.
 Neuralink's last public presentation, more than a year ago, involved a monkey with a brain chip that played a computer game by thinking alone.